noderaider/prebuilt/md/README.md

 **A simple CLI/API tool to package and deploy prebuilt versions of node_modules packages to bypass gcc node-gyp issues.
 This is another level up from node-pre-gyp, if one of your target node_modules does not precompile, you can use this to bundle versions of that entire library.**

+**Now rewrites package.json of target package to ensure it will not run node-gyp on future installs after it is deployed.**

 [![Build Status](https://travis-ci.org/noderaider/prebuilt.svg?branch=master)](https://travis-ci.org/noderaider/prebuilt)
 [![codecov](https://codecov.io/gh/noderaider/prebuilt/branch/master/graph/badge.svg)](https://codecov.io/gh/noderaider/prebuilt)